VisionCorps Business & Industry Group

 Learn more about our foundation, ways to donate, and how to get involved through volunteering.

 VisionCorps is one of the oldest and largest nonprofit organizations in Pennsylvania.

 In 1926, a group of six people created a small workshop for several blind individuals in a few rented rooms at 218 East King Street in Lancaster, PA.
 The group hired a shop supervisor who taught workers skills such as basket making and chair caning/weaving.
 The products were then sold in a store.
-Today, we have more than 150 employees across four locations and continue to grow our products and services.
-Our product lines and reach have expanded greatly since the 1920s, from serving local commercial customers to being an essential provider of food for the U.S. military.
+Today, we have more than 150 employees across three locations and continue to grow our products and services.
+Our product lines and reach have expanded greatly since the 1920s, from serving state customers to being an essential provider of food for the U.S. military.
 We look forward to serving our customers for another 95 years and beyond!